 We are proud of our progress over the years in our vision to serve others through intuitive creativity and revolutionary self-expression.
 Two women teachers in the 1930's passed their wisdom to two women teachers in the 1950's who passed their wisdom to one woman teacher in the 1990's who passed her wisdom to twenty women teachers in 2000 who passed their wisdom onto tens of thousands and beyond.

 We also work together with collaborators to write and fund grants in the arts.
-We collaborate with educators throughout the world to bring fresh ideas, teachings and conversations to the table.
+We collaborate with educators throughout the world to bring fresh ideas, teachings, and conversations to the table.
+We also present a museum exhibit every month at our Museum of Intentional Creativity.
+Museum shows are open to anyone, come and join us!
 Our hope of nurturing the soul through art and education is what inspires our vision.

 Color of Woman Graduation and Guild Gathering 2019

 We believe that when women are in conversation, healing happens.
 This idea, along with the desire to bring women together around the world for connection, creation, and story, birthed our Red Thread Connect Online Community in 2018, currently at over 1200 members and growing.

 Each month we gather using Zoom Technology to create a container with Red Thread connecting us from across the miles.

 Musea Members are invited to join the Intentional Creativity community for this series of free monthly calls designed to support women right where they are on their path.
 Bring your stories, your ideas, your challenges, your prayer requests, your love for yourself and others in need and let’s gather ourselves together.
 Each conversation includes poetry, red thread circle and creative process.